Pilgrim’s Food Masters Modern Slavery Statement 2022

 We conduct due diligence throughout our business to proactively assess, identify, prevent and mitigate potential adverse human rights impacts across our value chain.
 Due diligence tools we rely on include, but are not limited to, vendor and customer compliance screening and monitoring.
 If adverse human rights impacts are revealed due to our business activities or from linkages to our operations, Pilgrim’s Food Masters is committed to taking timely and transparent action to remediate in a fair and equitable manner in line with the UN Guiding Principles on Business and Human Rights.

 We are regularly audited by third parties who publish our audit results on SEDEX.
-In 2022, 4 of our manufacturing sites have undergone a SMETA (SEDEX Members Ethical Trade) audit.
+In 2023, 25% of our manufacturing sites have undergone a SMETA (SEDEX Members Ethical Trade) audit.
 SMETA is the most common standard of ethical audits.
 This is based on the International Labour Organisation’s core conventions.
 Once complete, the audit results are shared with our customers.
 Our policy, introduced in 2022, is that our sites will be subject to an independent 3rd party audit at least every 2 years.
-In 2023 and into 2024, we will focus on having our remaining manufacturing sites to be audited.
+In 2024, we will focus on having our remaining manufacturing sites be audited.

-We have recently become members of the Food Network for Ethical Trade, an initiative to use collective leverage of suppliers and retailers to bring positive change to global supply chains by working collaboratively.
+We are members of the Food Network for Ethical Trade, an initiative to use collective leverage of suppliers and retailers to bring positive change to global supply chains by working collaboratively.
 We will continue to use the risk assessment tool to assess human rights risks within our business and work as part of the collaborative working groups to tackle issues within our supply chains.

 We are currently reviewing the governance process in place for our Labour Providers.
 This process includes SLAs, labour management controls, 6 monthly audits including worker interviews and Stronger Together training and implementation.